-18.25 Thus, any presumption or principle in favour of open justice which applies generally to court proceedings does not apply to proceedings that are held in private and which relate to children.
-The default position in such cases is, as a matter of statute and the rules, one which prohibits the publication of any information relating to the proceedings.
+18.25 Thus, any presumption or principle in favour of open justice that applies generally to court proceedings does not apply to proceedings that are held in private and that relate to children.11 The default position in such cases is, as a matter of statute and the rules, one that prohibits the publication of any information relating to the proceedings.
 That default position, which is designed to protect children, can, where appropriate, be modified by a judge upon the application of a party or the media.

-18.26 In England, these restrictions on open justice in such cases have been tempered by the President of the Family Division's transparency initiative (see below), the purpose of which is to allow greater public access to, and understanding of, the work of the family courts.
+18.26 In England, these restrictions on open justice in such cases have been tempered by the President of the Family Division's transparency initiative, the

-&lt;sup>112 Clayton v Clayton [2006] EWCA Civ.
-878.
+8 Clayton v Clayton [2006] EWCA Civ 878.